-The FY 2019 increase in benefits expense was primarily the result of the rising cost of healthcare insurance premiums and a higher implicit subsidy amount.
-The FY 2018 decrease in benefits expense was primarily related to a lower implicit subsidy which was calculated using a revised methodology.
-Benefits expense for FY 2019 and FY 2018 includes an implicit subsidy of \$562 thousand and \$214 thousand, respectively.
+The FY 2020 decrease in benefits expense was primarily related to a lower calculated implicit subsidy.
+The FY 2019 increase in benefits expense was primarily the result of a higher implicit subsidy amount.
+Benefits expense for FY 2020, FY 2019 and FY 2018 includes an implicit subsidy of \$261 thousand, \$562 thousand and \$214 thousand, respectively.